mindkin/hourfleet/docs/zapier.md

 These are just some of the fields you can select.
 See the next section below for an explanation of those fields

+## Step 12: Test & Save

 Finally save your changes.
-And Zapier will send a test notification to your slack channel so that you can see the result.
+Zapier will send a test notification to your slack channel so that you can see the result.

 You can always come back and change the settings to get what you need.

 # Notifications

-Notification provide this data:
+Notifications provide this data, which can be selected (from the Message Text dropdown) when you setup your Zap.

+## Fields

 Field | Meaning
 --- | ---